ItsMePaulo/tutoring/COS212/notes/BinaryTreesPart1/README.md

 ### Complete Trees

-A Complete Tree is where every non-terminal node has a complete left and right subtree and all the leaf Nodes are on the same level.
+A Complete Tree is where every non-terminal node has a complete left and right subtree **AND** all the Leaf Nodes are on the same level.
 We can calculate how many Nodes are in each row of a Complete tree simply by using the sum of powers of 2<sup>lvl - 1</sup>.